Sidsky/MeLU-SGD/README.md

 In order to run the software, please run the following commands in order-

-1. Create a project in PyCharm using conda enviroment with python 3.6.
+1. Create a project in PyCharm using conda enviroment
 2. Select python 3.6 while creating the conda enviroment.
 4. git clone https://github.com/Sidsky/MeLU-SGD.git
 5. cd .\MeLU-SGD\